Accommodation, Businesses and more pictures from Haugesund

 THE TOWN HALL

 A gift from the ship-owner Knut Knutsen OAS and his wife Elisabeth.
 The Town Hall was inaugurated in 1931 and the park was opened in 1949.
 Guided tours June - August.

 Thematic exhibition with domestic implements from the home and community, seafaring, fishing, agriculture and archeology.
 Open all year.

 SUPER VIDEOGRAPH of HAUGALANDET

-Experience Haugalandat´s rich fauna, wild coastline and major attractions on the 5-screen super-videograph in "LILLE MARITIM" at Rica Maritim Hotel in Haugesund.
+Experience Haugalandat´s rich fauna, wild coastline and major attractions on the 5-screen super-videograph in "LILLE MARITIM" at Scandic Maritim Hotel in Haugesund.
 An event for the whole family.
 Viewing hourly between 16.00-18 00 in the period 01.07 - 31.08.
 Subject to change without notice.

 THE MOVIE "A COASTAL PEOPLE"

 A triple-screen documentary depicting life along the west coast of Norway as we enter the new millennium.
 Learn how coastal life has changed from generation to generation as seen through the eyes of local inhabitants.
 The film portrays music, art and Iyrics in a naw and invigorating style.
 Subject to chance without notice.